 The original Packard Bell was a respected maker of radios and televisions in the mid-20th century that faded away in the late ’60s.
 In the 1980s, an investor bought the brand name and slapped the name on cheap IBM-compatible computers.
 It was a ploy to make an upstart look like an old company.
 Bringing back old brands doesn’t always work.
 I really think one of the reasons this one did work was because the name Packard Bell sounds so much like several other brands that people respect.
 Hewlett-Packard is one of them.
 Packard, the defunct maker of luxury cars, is another.
 Pacific Bell, which was still a major telecommunications company in the 80s and 90s, is a third.

 Hewlett-Packard is one of those fabled Silicon Valley startups launched in a garage.
 Originally a maker of scientific equipment, HP got into computers in the 1960s, and got into personal computers and printers in a big way in the 1980s.
 Its printers and computers were very expensive, but if you wanted the best, HP belonged on your shortlist in both categories in the 1980s and early 1990s.

 Pressure from companies like Packard Bell forced HP to find ways to build its computers more cheaply.

 I know a few people who had OK experiences with Packard Bell computers, but I know more people who had problems with them.
-I also know from my time selling computers at retail in the 1990s that I saw more Packard Bell computers come back than any other brand.
+I also know from my time selling computers at retail in the 1990s that I saw more Packard Bell computers come back for return or repair than any other brand.
 They were cheaply made, and the parts were nonstandard, so when one broke, you didn’t have a lot of options to repair them.

 HP computers are no longer the quality they once were, but they’re much better than Packard Bell was.